IBM-Blockchain/ansible-collection/docs/source/tutorials/joining.rst

 If you used separate IBM Blockchain Platform instances for each organization in the previous tutorial, you will need another IBM Blockchain Platform instance for the new organization created during this tutorial.
 Again, if you use separate IBM Blockchain Platform instances, then there are additional steps that you must follow which will be described below.

 You will need to use the GitHub repository that you cloned in the previous tutorial.
-Ensure that you are in the tutorials directory:
+Ensure that you are in the tutorial directory:

     .. highlight:: none

     ::

-        cd ansible-collection/tutorials
+        cd ansible-collection/tutorial

 Editing the variable file
 -------------------------